 Two 12 tap bars pour predominantly Australian craft beer, featuring the very local such as Akasha, Shenanigans and Grifter, through to interstate peers like Pirate Life, BentSpoke and Hargreaves Hill.
 The full range of Rocks Brewing core beers is a permanent fixture here, plus you'll always find the latest of their ever expanding range of seasonals and one-offs – it's also often the only place you'll find Rocks beers on hand pump too, the venue having four of them to work with.

-As for the pub itself, it's located where the historic Rocks precinct meets modern Sydney - housed inside a heritage-listed building that was previously home to a pub in dire need of reinvention.
-That's what it got when the Rocks team took over in 2010: although structurally it couldn't be touched, it was stripped down, repainted, refitted and given a British pub style makeover, complete with beery proverbs on the walls.
+As for the pub itself, it's located where the historic Rocks precinct meets modern Sydney and housed inside a heritage-listed building that was previously home to a pub in dire need of reinvention.
+That's what it got when the Rocks team took over in 2010; although structurally it couldn't be touched, they renovated both floors – or three if you count the beer garden up top where you can relax in the shadow of the CBD's skyline – stripping, refitting, repainting and giving it a British-style makeover, complete with beery proverbs on the walls.

-Since then, it's gone on to establish regular Brewers Feasts where punters get the chance to meet the brewers behind the beers, including those invited in from interstate.
+Since then, it's gone on to establish itself as one of the most dependable beer venues in the city, hosting everything from Brewer's Feasts to monthly tap takeovers.
 The kitchen specialises in serving wholesome, hearty pub grub that changes with the seasons and often uses beer as an ingredient.
-This beer-food combo is further embraced with regular multi-course degustations matching beer with food.
+This beer-food combo is further embraced with regular multi-course degustations.